 The surname Aleary was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times.

 Early History of the Aleary family

-Another 171 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Aleary History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aleary research.
+Another 86 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Aleary History in all our PDF Extended History products and printed products wherever possible.

 Aleary Spelling Variations

 Official documents, crafted by early scribes and church officials, primarily contained names that were spelled according to their pronunciation.
 This lead to the problem of one name being recorded under several different variations, creating an illusion that a single person was many people.
 Among the many spelling variations of the surname Aleary that are preserved in the archival documents of the time are Leary, O'Leary, O'Leery and others.

 Early Notables of the Aleary family (pre 1700)